attenterprise/attsc/readme.md

 You can test integration of both systems using Assets simulator which should be a part of a test account in Axeda.
 You should be able to test two types of events:

-* reporing alerts by broken device
+* Reporing alerts by broken device
-* closing alerts by fixed device
+* Closing alerts by fixed device

 ### Reporting alerts
-1. Open Simulator: Go to [http://dev6.axeda.com/apps/AssetSimulator/AssetSimulator.html](http://dev6.axeda.com/apps/AssetSimulator/AssetSimulator.html)
+1. Open Simulator: Go to [https://att-sandbox.axeda.com/apps/AssetSimulator/DeviceSimulatorWeb.html](https://att-sandbox.axeda.com/apps/AssetSimulator/DeviceSimulatorWeb.html)
 1. Enter your credentials
-1. Choose your Model and some asset
+1. Choose your Model and asset
 1. Click on the tab **Location**, then locate and send
 1. Click on the tab **Alarm**
 1. Type the name and click on **Send**
 1. Expression Rule should fire and it should add a record in **Alerts** object in AT&T PAAS

 ### Closing alerts
-1. Open Platform: Go to [http://dev6.axeda.com](http://dev6.axeda.com)
+1. Open Platform: Go to [https://att-sandbox.axeda.com/](https://att-sandbox.axeda.com/)
 1. Enter your credentials
 1. Expand **Recent Assets** from the menu and choose the device for which you reported an alert
 1. Find the alert in device's details and close it